Homes Closer To Breweries Have Higher Property Value Than Those Not Within Walking Distance, Study Finds

 Consumer Alert: Experts Reveal Riskiest Places To Use Debit Card

-With help from real estate website Redfin, we crunched some numbers, comparing the median list price of homes in a specific neighborhood with the media list price of 17 homes that are closes to their neighborhood brewery.
+With help from real estate website Redfin, we crunched some numbers, comparing the median list price of homes in a specific neighborhood with the median list price of 17 homes that are closest to their neighborhood brewery.

 We started, of course, in Brewerytown.
 The median list price of a home there is $270,000.
 The median list price of the homes closest to Crime and Punishment Brewing Company? $350,000.